OpenEvalProject/evals/manuscripts/elife-40765/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/40765/elife-40765-fig4-v2.jpg)

 **Figure 4.:** (A) shows the distribution of t values of all the links for all AAL2 areas for the three comparisons.
 A positive t value indicates a stronger FC in a substance use group compared to the control group.
 For B-D, only the significantly different links identified in the HCP dataset as shown in Figure 3 are considered.
 (B) shows that all these links are decreased in the smoking only group.
 (C) shows that all these links are higher in the drinking only group.
-(D) shows that there are both higher and lower links in the group that both smokes and drinks.10.7554/eLife.40765.014Figure 4—source data 1.10.7554/eLife.40765.015Figure 4—source data 2.
+(D) shows that there are both higher and lower links in the group that both smokes and drinks.

-## Comparison between smokers, drinkers, and both smokers and drinkers
+### Comparison between smokers, drinkers, and both smokers and drinkers

 To analyse functional connectivity in those who both smoke and drink, the following comparison between four groups was made, with a common baseline group who neither smoked nor drank.
 Functional connectivity was compared over four groups (i.e smoking only n = 60, drinking only n = 219, and both smoking and drinking n = 143) using a common baseline comparison group (a no smoking and low drinking group n = 198) from the HCP dataset.
 Figure 4A shows the distribution of t values of all the links for all AAL2 areas for the three comparisons.
 This shows that the functional connectivity values for the smoking plus drinking group were similar to those for the only smoking group.